 - Canadian province of exit; and

-- End use (i.e. in-transit through Canada to a third country).
+- End use (e.g. in-transit through Canada to a third country).

-In-transit shipments, refused entry to the U.S. because of the presence of plant pests are to be removed from North America.
+In-transit shipments, refused entry to the U.S. due to phytosanitary risks are to be removed from North America.
 They are not permitted to enter into Canadian commerce or to be treated in Canada for subsequent re-export to the U.S. If these in-transit shipments are to be removed through Canada, the most expeditious route must be considered.
 In order to expedite the removal of the shipment from North America, while protecting Canadian plant resources, these refused in-transit shipments require appropriate safeguarding to ensure the risk of pest escape is mitigated as close as possible to where the shipment is being detained and preferably prior to entry into Canada.

 Shipments may be permitted to move in-transit to a point of departure to be removed from Canada provided that: